DaveBenham/VenomModules/README.md

 - **A<B** = This gate is high if A is less than B +/- TOL.
 Computed as A < B - |TOL|
 - **A>B** = This gate is high if A is greater than B +/- TOL.
 Computed as A > B + |TOL|

-Each gate output has a small light in the upper right corner that glows yellow when the gate is high and the ouput is monophonic.
+Each gate output has a small light in the lower right corner that glows yellow when the gate is high and the ouput is monophonic.
 The light glows blue if the output is polyphonic and at least one channel is high.

 ### Context Menu